CST: Why reduce it now when you didn't heed our warning? – STRANEK Africa to govt

 Click for Market Deals →

-STRANEK Africa has questioned the decision by government to reduce the Communication Service Tax from 9 to 5 per cent now when it never heeded to its caution against increasing tariffs.
+STRANEK Africa has questioned the decision by the government to reduce the Communication Service Tax from 9 to 5 per cent now when it never heeded its caution against increasing tariffs.

-Reacting to the reduction in tariffs, STRANEK Africa noted that government was cautioned against increasing the tariffs in the first place, but it persisted in its decision citing the increase of goods and services as a reason.
+Reacting to the reduction in tariffs, STRANEK Africa noted that the government was cautioned against increasing the tariffs in the first place but it persisted in its decision, citing the increase in goods and services as a reason.

 According to Mr Tetteh, it kicked against the initial increment in tariff as it was going to reflect on consumers.